oyogo/ReadyTensor_R_LogReg/README.md

 ```

 Once you've run that, the container runs the model and saves it inside the data folder with the name : *model.rds*
+one more thing :
+we now have a prediction script which uses the test data to predict and save the output as predictions.csv inside the data folder.

+Note: I'll have separate folders for the input and output

-Next I want to create an API for prediction/inference then see how to link the two (container and API) perhaps they could all run in a container.
+Next I want to create an API for prediction/inference then see how to link the two (container and API), perhaps they could all run in a container.